Archive | Vocal music RSS feed for this section

 Ars Nova Singers’ “Shared Visions”

-A review by Gwen Gray What would it feel like to hear a poem of your own creating rise up, take flight and fill your ears with angelic voices through […]
+A review by Gwen Gray What would it feel like to hear a poem of your own creating rise up, take flight and fill your ears with angelic voices through the force of an entire choir?
+You had only to look at Rosemerry Wahtola Trommer’s tear-streaked face Saturday evening to get an idea.
+As the […]

 0 Comments Read more »